Shopify/shopify-css-import/README.md

 You can use Grunt or Gulp to achieve the same effect.

+The theme files included in this repo are just for the example.
+Find the [latest version of Timber here](https://github.com/Shopify/timber).

 ### Requirements
 - Ruby 1.9+
 - Node.js 0.10.22+ ([check and upgrade Node.js here](http://stackoverflow.com/questions/20887400/gruntjs-bus-error-grunt-watch))